GothamClean/GothamCleanSimulator/README.md

 ### Updating Webots

-Information about how to update installed versions of Webots can be found [here](https://cyberbotics.com/doc/guide/upgrading-webots).
+Information about how to update installed versions of GothamClean can be found [here](https://cyberbotics.com/doc/guide/upgrading-webots).

 ### Tutorials